 Dynamic Asset Allocation Portfolio Manager Ed Campbell provides QMA's first quarter 2017 outlook for the global economy and markets.

-Gavin Smith, Portfolio Manager and Strategist for the US Core Equity team, describes how short selling seeks to allow investors to find alpha in often overlooked places, explains the three main categories of shorting-enabled equity products, and highlights the benefits of a systematic quantitative process.
+Gavin Smith, Portfolio Specialist, describes how short selling seeks to allow investors to find alpha in often overlooked places, explains the three main categories of shorting-enabled equity products, and highlights the benefits of a systematic quantitative process.

 Being a quant is much more than just data and crunching numbers, it’s about using finance to find opportunities.
 Learn more about this fundamentally-driven, systematic process from the people behind it.